pgbouncer/pgbouncer/doc/config.md

 ### max_db_client_connections

 Configure a database-wide client connection maximum.
-Should be used in conjunction with max_client_conn to limit the number of connections that pgbouncer is allowed to accept.
+Should be used in conjunction with max_client_conn to limit the number of connections that PgBouncer is allowed to accept.

 ### server_lifetime